 Jim discusses the official mascot of the Wilderness Lodge: “Humphrey the Bear.”
-Humphrey is on the character totem pole at the mercantile store, and bear imagery appears numerous places around the resort like this bike crossing sign.
+Humphrey is on the character totem pole at the mercantile store, and bear imagery appears in numerous places around the resort-like this bike crossing sign.

 Jim discusses a common problem that Walt Disney World has become a reservation vacation.
 People are rushing around to fast passes and advance dining reservations.

-The lobby has impressive chandeliers made from hand-painted raw-hide.
-Eisner provided direction that lighting in this area should come primarily from these chandeliers.
+The lobby has impressive chandeliers made from hand-painted raw hide.
+Eisner provided the direction that lighting in this area should come primarily from these chandeliers.
 Imagineers rose to the challenge and created custom lighting that was inspired by Native American tipis.
 Each one weighs 500 pounds and contains 48 light bulbs that provide 2,800 watts per bulb.

 Another point of interest in the lobby is an authentic elk tooth dress from 1875.
 An elk only has two teeth, so it took a massive amount of Elk to make this dress.
 These dresses were worn on extraordinary occasions like weddings and coming of age ceremonies.